diwu1990/UnarySim/sw/README.md

 # Overview

-This directory contains the required components for cycle-accurate software simulation for _**Unary Computing**_.
+This directory contains the required components for cycle-accurate software simulation for _**unary computing**_.
 UnarySim is based on [PyTorch](https://pytorch.org/), a deep learning framework from Facebook,such that the simulation can be done on either CPU or GPU efficiently.

 The components included in this simulatior include
 1. _**Bit Stream Manipulation**_